 Though they are often used interchangeably, cursive handwriting is not technically a type of calligraphy.
 But calligraphy can be written in cursive.
 Let us explain.
 Two distinct differences come to mind when comparing cursive and calligraphy.

 - Cursive handwriting involves making smooth, continuous strokes with a pen or pencil without picking your hand up from the paper.
 Cursive letters are meant to connect.
-If they don’t, you’re not doing it correctly!
+If they don’t, you’re doing it wrong.

-- Though cursive handwriting can be artful and whimsical, calligraphy is more of an art form that has evolved through the centuries and many cultures to what it is today.
+- Though cursive handwriting can be artful, calligraphy is more of an artform that has evolved through centuries and many cultures.
 For one thing, while letters look and are often connected, a calligrapher can pick up the pen between letters and strokes.
-Calligraphy is also often accented with swirls and flourishes and is typically the fanciest hand lettering you can find on greeting cards, invitations, and other personalized stationery meant to make a meaningful statement.
+Calligraphy is also often accented with swirls and flourishes, and is typically the fanciest hand lettering you can find on greeting cards, invitations, and other personalized stationery.

-Handwriting fonts have become so popular in recent years for their ability to add a handmade quality to a printed piece.
-They instantly add character and a personal touch.
+Handwriting fonts have become so popular in recent years for their ability to add a homespun quality to something.
+They add character and a personal touch.
 Handwriting fonts can be quirky and cool.
-When combined with a more traditional serif or sans serif fonts, they can present a playful effect that contrasts beautifully on any design project.
+When combined with a more traditional serif or sans serif fonts, they can present a playful effect that contrasts beautifully in any design.
 Keep reading for a list of the best free handwriting fonts.
-Be sure to read the fine print to make sure you use free online fonts responsibly and follow the artists’ requests for credit when necessary.
+Be sure to read the fine print to make sure you use free fonts responsibly and follow the artists’ requests for credit when necessary.

 - Thin Fingers

-With stretched, thin letters and good legibility, Thin Fingers is detailed enough to stand on its own but simple enough to blend with other more decorative fonts to create a polished look.
+With stretched, spindly letters and good legibility, Thin Fingers is detailed enough to stand on its own, but also blend with other more decorative fonts to create a polished look.

 - Taylor Hand Font

-This elegant signature font created by Måns Grebäck, a typeface designer based in Sweden, is ideal for business cards, greeting cards, and logos and adds a fanciful flourish to any creative design.
+This elegant signature font created by Måns Grebäck, a typeface designer based in Sweden, is ideal for business cards, greeting cards, and logos.
+It adds a fanciful flourish to any creative design.
 This font also includes freehand pen strokes to accent your creation.

 - Sunrise International